 For more information about ending your membership see Chapter 10 Section 2 of your Evidence of Coverage.

-How do you end your membership in Superior Select Health Plans?
+How do you end your membership in Tribute Health Plans?

 Usually, you end your membership by enrolling in another plan.
 For more information about how to end your membership see Chapter 10 Section 3 of your Evidence of Coverage.

 Until your membership ends, you are still a member of our plan

 If you leave Tribute Health Plans, it may take time before your membership ends and your new Medicare coverage goes into effect.
 During this time, you must continue to get your medical care and prescription drugs through our plan.

 - You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
 Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services.

 - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

 Tribute Health Plans may end your membership in the plan in certain situations